chassweeting/agentslab/README.md

 1. Azure OpenAI Resource.

-2. Restaurant APIs which the agent will make calls to.
-Options for running this:
+2. Restaurant API which the agent will make calls to.
+Clone https://github.com/chassweeting/restaurant-api and either:
-   - Clone https://github.com/chassweeting/agentslab-apis , install and run locally as per the README
+   - install and run locally as per the README or
-   - Clone https://github.com/chassweeting/agentslab-apis , build and run with Docker as per the README
+   - build and run with Docker as per the README

 3. Python (versions 3.10 to 3.12.3), and Poetry.
    - Use pyenv for different Python versions: https://github.com/pyenv/pyenv